 - Present one paper and aim for 20 minutes.
 Sketch its main points.
 Try to find your understanding of the papers 'red thread' connecting the ideas and present that thread. - Presenting every figure, equation and idea is not possible in 20 minutes.
 Focus on the most important parts (with respect to your red thread) and explain these as clearly as possible!
 Target your audience!
 Your fellow students should understand the main points of this paper after your presentation. - We want you to explain the key method or concepts that stems from the theoretical sciences in this work.
 What is novel about this method?
 Where do its ideas come from?
-This is your area of expertise! - Structure your talk as follows: - Research papers: motivation (Big question), background/preliminary work, approach, results, conclusions, and discussion. - Review papers: overall topic and motivation, approach, work being reviewed, conclusions, and discussion. - Build comprehensible slides with e.g. - o parts of figures taken from the paper or other sources - key equations - a few statements or questions in bullets format (not long text pieces copied from the paper) - o small diagrams, tables where appropriate - Aim for 20 minutes!
+This is your area of expertise! - Structure your talk as follows: - Research papers: motivation (Big question), background/preliminary work, approach, results, conclusions, and discussion. - Review papers: overall topic and motivation, approach, work being reviewed, conclusions, and discussion. - Build comprehensible slides with e.g. - o parts of figures taken from the paper or other sources - o key equations - a few statements or questions in bullets format (not long text pieces copied from the paper) - o small diagrams, tables where appropriate - Aim for 20 minutes!
 Another 20 minutes should be reserved for questions asked by the audience and the general discussion. - Plan what you are going to say for each slide.
 You may write down text for that.
 But avoid reading it during the presentation, as this will result in everyone falling asleep.
-Memorize the content of what you want to say, not the exact words! - It is important that you understand the paper and then explain its content using your own language! - Send us a first version of your slides one week prior to your presentation date (or earlier), such that we can provide you with feedback and help you with your presentation.
-At this time, confirm again that you will give your presentation.
+Memorize the content of what you want to say, not the exact words!
+It is important that you understand the paper and then explain its content using your own language! - Send us a first version of your slides one week prior to your presentation date (or earlier), such that we can provide you with feedback and help you with your presentation.
+At this time, confirm again that you will give your presentation. - Once you have given you presentation, send us the slides you have used.
+This helps us for grading.